-Don't panic... the c.1704 Father Smith organ remains and continues to be used regularly.
+on't panic... the c.1704 Father Smith organ remains and continues to be used regularly.
 In January 2018, a Peter Collins organ, built in 1970, was installed next to the choir stalls at St Mary's, Finedon to accompany the choir during anthems and parts of evensong and, as such, has proved a huge asset to the musical life of the church.

-The organ is tracker action and one manual -56 notes with reverse key colours (Rosewood naturals and Ivorine sharps) - together with a straight pedalboard which is permanently coupled to the manuals.
-It is a neo-Baroque organ, typical of Collins' early work, with а pleasing attack and light precise keys.
+The organ is tracker action and one manual -56 notes with reverse key colours (Rosewood naturals and Ivorine sharps) - together with a straight pedalboard which is permanently coupled to the manuals. neo-Baroque is a organ, typical of Collins' work, with early pleasing attack and light precise keys.
 Visually it is typical of the early '70s